Everything You Ever Wanted to Know About Costco Chicken

 Costco’s Rotisserie Chicken

 Though Costco’s whole roasted rotisserie chicken has become famous because of its convenience, flavor, and low price, the product isn’t unique.
 Other chains also sell inexpensive rotisserie chicken.
-For instance, ShopRite offers a roasted broiler from one of its house brands, Bowl & Basket, for $5, the same price as Costco’s.
+For instance, ShopRite offers a roasted broiler from one of its house brands, Bowl & Basket, listed at $5.99 online.

 But while roasted rotisserie chickens are convenient, tasty, and easy on your wallet, they’re often not so good for your health.
 As CR previously reported, a salt solution is often injected into the cooked chickens to enhance flavor and tenderness.